karllab41/kaldi-tutorial/README.md

 ## The History of Kaldi

-International speech community organized a corpus free of copyright and restrictions, created a year ago towards a workshop on low-resource languages and free.
-It's based on [Iban](https://en.wikipedia.org/wiki/Iban_language).
-Pronunciation is also available, i.e. phonemes, etc..

 Not having enough transcribed speech.
 The ARPA(s), NSF, Facebook, and Google helped fund a workshop in 2010, together with Dan Povey, Lukas Burget, and many others.
 After the workshop, Kaldi grew, and the number of users of have grown.